bifravst/bdd-markdown/README.md

 ## Running only specific features

-Features can be run exclusively, this will also run all dependent features.
+Features can be run exclusively, this will also run all dependent and transiently dependent features.
 All other features not marked as `run: only` will be skipped.

 ### Example: running only a specific feature